Battle of Taliwa: Indian Removal

-Muscogee Creek Nation

 Decades after the Battle of Taliwa, the Creeks faced many losses of their territory and eventually removal.
-After a series of treaties were made as a result of the Creek Indian War, the Creeks lost 23 million acres of land to the United States in the Treaty of Fort Jackson in 1814.
+After a series of treaties were made as a result of the Creek War, the Creeks lost 23 million acres of land to the United States in the Treaty of Fort Jackson in 1814.
 By 1825, a treaty signed by Chief William McIntosh and Georgia Governor Michael Troup saw further losses of all Lower Creek land in Georgia.
 Although the Treaty of Indian Springs was deemed illegal by President John Quincy Adams, a subsequent negotiation took place and culminated in the Treaty of Washington.
 By 1827, most of the Muscogee Creek Nation were removed from Georgia entirely.

-Important Figures

-Oconostota

-Oconostota was a Cherokee War Chief who resided in Chota.
-He led the Cherokee warriors during the Battle of Taliwa.

-Nancy Ward "Nanyehi"

-Nanyehi, also known as Nancy Ward, was a teenager who followed her Cherokee warrior husband, Kingfisher, into battle.
-She chewed on bullets to make them more ragged and participated in the fighting once her husband was killed.
-She took up arms and rallied the Cherokee, leading a charge towards the Creek and causing them to flee.

-Due to her actions, Nanyehi was awarded a captured slave and given the title Ghigau, meaning "Beloved Woman" or "War Woman", which is one of the highest honors the Cherokee Nations bestowed upon women.
-She was allowed to sit on council meetings and make decisions as part of their leadership, later becoming a political leader for the Cherokee.

-Historical Landmarks and Sites
+Landmarks

-Battle of Taliwa Highway Marker
+Highway marker

-This site has been designated as a Georgia State Historical Landmark.
+The site of the battle has been designated as a Georgia State Historical Landmark.
 Georgia State Highway 372 passes near it, which is by Ball Ground's downtown railroad crossing.